-Dozens killed as blasts rock Kabul
+ISIS claims deadly Kabul suicide attack

 Story highlights

-- Deadly attack targets group in cultural center, Kabul-based journalist says
+- Deadly attack hits group gathered at a Shia cultural center

-- Suicide attack is the latest to hit Kabul, home to a deadly string of bombings
+- 41 people have been killed and 84 injured in the blast

-Kabul, Afghanistan (CNN)At least 40 people were killed Thursday in a suicide bomb attack in Afghanistan's capital Kabul, according to authorities.
+Kabul, Afghanistan (CNN)ISIS has claimed responsibility for a suicide bomb attack on a Shia cultural center in Afghanistan's capital, Kabul, that left 41 people dead and dozens injured.

-The explosion occurred in a basement meeting room of the Dashte Darchi cultural center in west Kabul, according to journalist Ehsanullah Amiri, who was at the scene.
+The ISIS-affiliated Amaq News Agency said the terror group carried out the attack.

-A crowd of fewer than 100 people were meeting to commemorate the Soviet invasion of Afghanistan, Amiri said.
-The bomber infiltrated the crowd before detonating a device.
-The two other devices, described by Amiri as IEDs, were also in the building and went off shortly after the first explosion.
+A crowd of just under 100 people were meeting at the cultural center to mark the anniversary of the Soviet invasion of Afghanistan when a bomber infiltrated the crowd and detonated the device, according to journalist Ehsanullah Amiri, who was at the scene.

-Ambulances and police vehicles ferried the dead and wounded to nearby pubic and private hospitals, he told CNN.
-Security forces cordoned off the site and blocked the main road approaching the scene.
-Authorities also warned onlookers to stay away from the site of the explosion.
+Ambulances and police vehicles ferried the dead and wounded to nearby hospitals, Amiri said, as security forces cordoned off the site and blocked the main road approaching the scene.
+Authorities also warned onlookers to stay away from the site of the explosion, where there is also a Shia mosque.

+Both the Afghan capital and the wider country are beset with attacks on its military, police and civilian populations.
+ISIS and the Taliban have both carried out several attacks in the country this year, and they have also been fighting each other over territory, particularly in the east of the country.
+The Taliban earlier denied responsibility for the blasts.

+That attack targeted an office of the National Directorate of Security, Rahimi said, near the US Embassy and other diplomatic missions.

 Deadly attacks